Louise de La Vallière: Life as a nun

 Contemporary allegorical depiction of La Vallière renouncing the world for Jesus.

-As a Carmelite sister, she used the name Louise de la Miséricorde (‘Louise of Mercy’).
-She was reputed to seek the most humbling tasks despite her frequent headaches, believing that ‘nothing was too base for her’.
-She asked to become a lay sister, but was only permitted to help novices (as they were given the most humbling chores).
-She was regularly visited by Rancé (who had been almoner in the Orléans household where she lived as a child), by Queen Maria Theresa (who brought along Madame de Montespan twice), and by her childhood friend, Marguerite of Orléans, Grand Duchess of Tuscany.
+As a Carmelite nun, she received the name Louise de la Miséricorde (Louise of Mercy).
+She sought the most humbling tasks despite her frequent headaches, believing that "nothing was too base for her".
+She asked to become a lay sister but was only permitted to help novices (who were given the worst chores).
+She was regularly visited by Rancé (who had been almoner in the Orléans household where she lived as a child), Queen Maria Theresa (who brought along Madame de Montespan twice), and by her childhood friend, Marguerite of Orléans, now Grand Duchess of Tuscany.

-Multiple stories preserved by the Carmelites recount her discipline.
 One or two years after her entry, Madame Palatine brought La Vallière's son, Vermandois to visit.
 When the eight- or nine-year-old wanted to kiss his mother, La Vallière refused him.
-Even though she would have been allowed to embrace her child because of his young age, and despite the entreaties of Madame Palatine and her son’ distress, La Vallière did not relent.
+Even though she would have been allowed to embrace her child because of his young age and despite the entreaties of Madame Palatine and her son’ distress, La Vallière did not relent.
 Both guests left in tears.
 She resolved to never see her children again, which the King opposed as he believed that they needed the advice of their mother.
-The Carmelites considered it a duty to maintain family ties if it was not for their own pleasure but as a service to others.
+The nuns considered it a duty to maintain family ties if it was not for their own pleasure but as a service to others.

 La Vallière's daughter Marie-Anne as princess of Conti on a portrait from between 1680 and 1700.

 La Vallière's brother died in October 1676, followed closely by a nun whom she had known from the Orléans household.
-She envied them but ‘submit[ed]’ to God's will that she would stay alive ‘as a sacrifice’.
+She envied them but "submit[ed]" to God's will that she would stay alive "as a sacrifice".
 Her brother had been indebted, and her creditors approached La Vallière.
 She petitioned the King to allow her nephew to inherit his father's position.
-In his reply granting the wish, Louis that he would offer his condolences in person if he were a ‘good enough man to see a Carmelite as holy as’ she.
+In his reply granting the wish, Louis expressed that he would offer his condolences in person if he were a "good enough man to see a Carmelite as holy as" she.

-Her daughter, Mademoiselle de Blois continued to be raised by Madame Colbert.
+Her daughter, Marie-Anne, continued to be raised by Madame Colbert.
 In 1680, she married Louis-Armand, Prince of Conti.
-The Prince and his cousin Henri-Jules, Prince of Condé visited La Vallière, and Conti treated his mother-in-law with reverence; she became her spiritual advisor.
+The prince and his cousin, Henri-Jules, Prince of Condé, visited La Vallière, and he treated his mother-in-law with reverence.
+She became her spiritual advisor.
 Her Réflexions was also published for the first time that year.
 Despite being anonymous, the book alluded heavily to La Vallière's person.
-Its preface covertly attacked the King and Montespan (who was still his mistress) by saying, ‘[m]ay Heaven grant that those who followed her in her sins may imitate her in her penance and make good use of the time that the mercy of God gives them to think seriously about their salvation’.
+Its preface covertly attacked the king and Montespan (who was still his mistress) by saying, "[m]ay Heaven grant that those who followed her in her sins may imitate her in her penance and make good use of the time that the mercy of God gives them to think seriously about their salvation".
 The book became a success and was soon translated to German.